 If you have a K1 Visa then you need to apply for Advance parole in order to the leave the United States without cancelling your visa.
 This would apply for both the K1 Visa and the K2 Visa which the child or children arrived on.

 The Advance Parole is relevant to the following people with regards to having a US Visa.
 This is very important to note to avoid costly complications.
-If you fiancee decides to leave the US before getting married in the 90 day period and is coming back before the expiration of the 90 days then she needs to have advance parole in order to re-enter the US and continue where she left off.
+If you fiancee decides to leave the US before getting married.
+This in the 90 day period and is coming back before the expiration of the 90 days.
+Then she needs to have advance parole in order to re-enter the US and continue where she left off.

 - Anyone on a temporary visa in the US;